All Products

 Document Center

-Outbound connections from your cloud assets risk exposing sensitive information.
-The Cloud Firewall data leak detection feature identifies and logs these incidents and their associated payload to help you prevent business losses.
-This topic shows you how to use the data leak detection feature.
+When your cloud assets make outbound connections, there is a risk of sensitive data leaks.
+The sensitive data leak detection feature in Cloud Firewall helps you promptly identify and record such leaks, including the risky payloads, to prevent business losses.
+This topic describes how to use the sensitive data leak detection feature.

 Note

-This feature does not affect the performance of Cloud Firewall in protecting your business traffic.
+This feature does not affect Cloud Firewall's performance in protecting your business traffic.

-Cloud Firewall provides data leak detection for outbound traffic.
-After you enable the feature on the purchase page, you receive a default monthly free quota for traffic inspection: 100 GB for Premium Edition, 300 GB for Enterprise Edition, 500 GB for Ultimate Edition, and 100 GB for the pay-as-you-go edition.
-Traffic exceeding the free quota is charged at a post-paid rate of USD 0.02 per GB, with bills generated the next day.
-You can use a pay-as-you-go savings plan (pre-paid) to offset these costs.
-In the console, you can enable detection for specific assets.
+Cloud Firewall detects sensitive data in outbound traffic.
+After you enable this feature on the buy page, you receive a default monthly free quota for traffic detection.
+The quotas are 100 GB for the Premium Edition, 300 GB for the Enterprise Edition, 500 GB for the Ultimate Edition, and 100 GB for the Cloud Firewall (pay-as-you-go) edition.
+Traffic exceeding the free quota is charged at USD 0.02/GB (postpaid), and the bill is generated the next day.
+You can use a pay-as-you-go savings plan (prepaid) to offset the charges.
+You can add assets for monitoring on the console.

-For detailed instructions, see Enable data leak detection.
+For detailed instructions, see Enable sensitive data leak detection.

 Billing method